allarohithreddy/KDD-GRP-1/README.md

 This suggests that how a person lives and their cognitive abilities may provide important clues about their risk of developing Alzheimer's.

 ##### Exploratory Data Analysis (EDA) reveals key insights:
-- Age: Most patients are between 70-80 years old.
+- Age: Most patients are in this age Group [61, 68, 75, 82, 89].
 - Gender: Comparison of Alzheimer's diagnoses between males and females.
 - Ethnicity and Education: Analysis of diagnosis rates across ethnic groups and education levels.
+- 0: Caucasian
+- 1: African American
+- 2: Asian
+- 3: Other
+EducationLevel: The education level of the patients, coded as follows:
+- 0: None
+- 1: High School
+- 2: Bachelor's
+- 3: Higher
 - Lifestyle Factors: Box plots showing BMI, alcohol consumption, physical activity, diet, and sleep quality differences by diagnosis status.
 - Medical History: Prevalence of medical conditions in diagnosed vs. non-diagnosed patients.
 - Clinical Measurements: Blood pressure and cholesterol level distributions.
-- Cognitive Assessments : Differences in MMSE, functional assessment, and ADL scores.
+- Cognitive Assessments: Differences in MMSE, functional assessment, and ADL scores.
 - Symptoms: Frequency of confusion, disorientation, and other symptoms in diagnosed patients.

 These insights inform the selection of features and algorithms for predictive modelling.